rwxrob/zet/20210911215322/README.md

 Time|Topic
 :-:|:-:
-Tuesday 6-9pm   | Beginner Boost AMA
+Wedesday 6-8pm  | Beginner Boost AMA
 Friday 12-3pm   | Colearning Cloud-Native and Kubernetes Saturday 8-11am | Go Programming (My Own Stuff)
-Sunday 8-11am   | Writing Boost and Other Content
+Sunday 8-11am   | Writing Boost and Other Content Daily 12-3pm    | Cloud-Native Kubernetes Coworking Daily 6-9pm     | Relaxing, Chat, Gaming, AMA

 **Beginner Boost AMA** is a free time that will be recorded and saved to YouTube as a live session as-is (no editing).
 You can ask anything that